-To make it easier to identify and refer to particular pieces of evidence with precision at hearings, the Registrar encourages parties should to paginate their evidence including all exhibits.
+To make it easier to identify and refer to particular pieces of evidence with precision at hearings, parties should paginate their evidence including all exhibits.

 The page number should be applied to the bottom right hand corner of each page of the exhibits.
 Where documents contain any matters on both sides of a page, each side of the page should bear a page number.
-An example of a paginated exhibit is shown at the end of this chapter for illustration.

-For lengthy documents that already bear easily legible page numbers (e.g. magazines and annual reports), additional pagination is not required compulsory so long as the existing page numbers are clearly visible and can be relied upon.
+For lengthy documents that already bear easily legible page numbers (e.g. magazines and annual reports), additional pagination is not compulsory so long as the existing page numbers are clearly visible and can be relied upon.
 In such a case, parties should ensure that the page numbering is clear in any photocopied pages.
 Alternatively, pagination of the entire evidence including all exhibits as a whole is also acceptable.